DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments: DWA-3D (Reactive Planner)

 \section{DWA-3D (Reactive Planner)}

-One of our main proposals is recovering the idea of the Dynamic Window and adapting it to an UAV for 3D navigation, by controlling advance and ascent speeds along with the rotation velocity in the horizontal plane.
+One of our main proposals is recovering the basic ideas of the Dynamic Window Approach (DWA) and extending it to a UAV for 3D navigation, by controlling advance and ascent speeds along with the rotation velocity in the horizontal plane.
 Additionally, the avoiding behavior can be configured, being able to selected between vertical or horizontal preference.
-This section details the main features of the Dynamic Window Approach extended to 3D space: the search space with the velocities available and the evaluation function used to select the optimal combination of velocities.
+This section details the main features of DWA-3D, the Dynamic Window Approach extended to 3D space: the search space with the velocities available and the evaluation function used to select the optimal combination of velocities.